 Currently, our system has in place instructional coaches in the four core areas (ELA, Math, Science, and Social Studies) who work the faculty and staff to implement common formative assessments, pacing guides, and curriculum maps that are appropriate and challenging.
-Units of study that will and are being implemented for all grades are the Eureka Math, New Science (Three Dimensional Instructional Model) and Social Studies Standards (Inquiry Based Model) were implemented during the 2019/2020 school year, and continuing on into the 22-23 school year, adding the HMH into Reading program.
-All staff have been trained in TBRI.
+Units of study that will and are being implemented for all grades are the Eureka Math, New Science (Three Dimensional Instructional Model) and Social Studies Standards (Inquiry Based Model) were implemented during the 2019/2020 school year, and continuing on into the 23-24 school year, adding the HMH and Fundations into Reading program.